 The Fund may depart from its principal investment strategies in response to adverse market, economic or political conditions by taking temporary defensive positions, including by investing in any type of money market instruments, short-term debt securities or cash without regard to any percentage limitations.
-Although the Adviser has the ability to take defensive positions, it may choose not to do so for a variety of reasons, even during volatile market conditions.
+Although the Advisor has the ability to take defensive positions, it may choose not to do so for a variety of reasons, even during volatile market conditions.
+If a significant amount of the Fund's assets are used for cash management or defensive investing purposes, it may not achieve its investment objective.